-Further details on the Project Description can be found in Chapter 2: Project Description of this EA.
+Further details on the Project Description can be found in Chapter 2: Project Description.

 1.4 Environmental Appraisal

 The Applicant recognises that the Project has the potential for effects on the environment.
 As such, a number of environmental studies have been carried out, the results of which are detailed in this Environmental Appraisal (EA).